xv/xrails-login-ui/README.md

 > **Note**

-> XRails_TitleLabel uses a user-defined font called <i>Raleway-Light</i>.
+> `XRails_TitleLabel` control uses a user-defined font called `Raleway-Light`.
 It needs to be initialized on the form that is using the label.
 See the code of the sample form provided in the project for more information.

 Requirements
 ------------